FAQ & Rules

 What is Pokémon Champions?

-Pokémon Champions is an upcoming Pokémon game releasing in April 2026.
-It's expected to become the primary game used for VGC (Video Game Championships) competitive play, replacing Pokémon Scarlet & Violet as the standard competitive title.
+Pokémon Champions is the Pokémon game released in April 2026 and now the primary title for VGC (Video Game Championships) competitive play, succeeding Pokémon Scarlet & Violet as the standard competitive game.

 Will The Trainer Shed run Pokémon Champions tournaments?